circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ---
 layout: classic-docs2
-title: "Basic Configuration"
+title: "Project Walkthrough"
-short-title: "Basic Configuration"
+short-title: "Project Walkthrough"
 categories: [getting-started]
 order: 25
 ---

+**TODO: Rewrite as a full project walkthrough tutorial**

 Configuration for CircleCI is contained in a single file: `.circleci/config.yml`.
 This file is committed to your project’s repository along with the rest of your source code.